Greeks mourn suicide pensioner, vowing to fight on

 “I cannot find any other form of struggle except a dignified end before I have to start scrounging for food from the rubbish,” he wrote in his suicide note.

-At Saturday’s ceremony, friends and relatives read poems and letters to honor Christoulas, who wrote that he hoped young people would take up arms and hang “national traitors”.
+At Saturday’s ceremony, friends and relatives read poems and letters to honour Christoulas, who wrote that he hoped young people would take up arms and hang “national traitors”. .

 Shouting “Let’s take to the streets!” the mourners pledged to fight the wage cuts and tax hikes imposed on ordinary Greeks to keep the debt-burdened country out of bankruptcy.